Las Vegas Corrective Breast Surgery

 This category of surgery encompasses a large segment of breast surgery.
-Some patients are born with certain breast irregularities or deformities, other patients have had previous surgeries with less than optimal results.
-Sometimes there are issues that develop after a perfectly performed breast surgery such as capsular contracture (excessive scar tissue forming around the breast) that will later need correction.
+Some patients are born with certain breast irregularities or deformities; others have had previous surgeries with less than optimal results.
+Sometimes some issues develop after a perfectly performed breast surgery, such as capsular contracture (excessive scar tissue forming around the breast) that will later need correction.

 Another common problem is the tuberous breast.
 Women with tuberous breast deformities have very pointed breasts.
-Usually this is caused by a very constricted inferior pole of the breast.
-This means there is not enough skin and breast tissue in the bottom half of the breasts, which makes the breast very pointed in shape.
+Usually, this is caused by a very constricted inferior breast pole.
+This means there is not enough skin and breast tissue in the bottom half of the breasts, making the breast very pointed.
 There are many ways to correct the tuberous breast.
-Dr. Smith uses many different methods to correct this depending upon the severity of the tuberous deformity.*
+Dr. Smith uses many methods to correct this depending on the severity of the tuberous deformity.*

 Often patients have problems from previous breast surgery.
-Sometimes the problems are present immediately after surgery and in other cases, they develop over time.
-Saline implants can deflate and my need to be replaced.
+Sometimes the problems are present immediately after surgery; in other cases, they develop over time.
+Saline implants can deflate and may need to be replaced.
 Excessive scar tissue can develop around a previously placed breast implant.
 This is called capsular contracture.
 This can be corrected by removing the scar tissue, but there is a small risk the scar tissue can grow back.*

 Other patients may have malposition of their breast implants.
-The breast implants may be too high, too low, or too widely spaced leaving a large gap in the middle and poor cleavage.
-Usually this is correctable with careful surgical technique.* Some patients may have had breast implants placed when in fact they needed to also have a breast lift or with time the breasts may sag and a lift is required.
-Patients may have severe rippling or problems from the implants being placed on top or the muscle; this can often be corrected by placing the implants under the muscle or switching from saline to silicone breast implants.*
+The breast implants may be too high, too low, or too widely spaced, leaving a large gap in the middle and poor cleavage.
+Usually, this is correctable with the careful surgical technique.* Some patients may have had breast implants placed when they needed to also have a breast lift, or with time the breasts may sag, and a lift is required.
+Patients may have severe rippling or problems from the implants placed on top of the muscle; this can often be corrected by placing the implants under the muscle or switching from saline to silicone breast implants.*

 Our Las Vegas plastic surgeon is often willing to attempt corrective breast surgery when other surgeons will not.* Dr. Smith has repaired or corrected hundreds of breasts.
-Patients will frequently come from as far away as Canada or Hawaii to have Dr. Smith perform breast surgery on them.
+Patients will frequently come from as far away as Canada or Hawaii to have Dr. Smith perform breast surgery.

 If you are concerned about your breasts, we invite you to make an appointment with Dr. Smith, a board-certified surgeon.
-If you are located a long distance from our offices Dr. Smith’s office can schedule a phone consultation with you.
-Simply call us at (702) 838-2455today to get started!
+Dr. Smith’s office can schedule a phone consultation with you if you are located a long distance from our offices.
+Call us at (702) 838-2455 today to get started!